scramjetorg/transform-hub/packages/sth/README.md

 # alternatively use - param instead of <instance-id>
 si inst stdout -

+# expected output
+Actual BTC currency price is 23128.42 EUR
+Actual BTC currency price is 23124.8 EUR
 ```

 See `si help` for more information.
-Also you will need to get an [API key for this example](https://free.currencyconverterapi.com/).

 ## The basics